kraser/vwww/readme.md

 **DO NOT MAKE SERVER CONFIGURATION CHANGES THROUGH SSH.** Update the appropriate puppet file and run `vagrant provision`.
 Ask me if you're confused about puppet.

-You can build the puppet stuff (which requires [puppet](https://docs.puppetlabs.com) and librarian-puppet(http://librarian-puppet.com/)) from the vagrant machine, or you can install those tools on your local computer.
+You can build the puppet stuff (which requires [puppet](https://docs.puppetlabs.com) and librarian-puppet(http://librarian-puppet.com/)) from the vagrant machine.